TheDen/stellar/doc/remote.md

 ### Additional software

-The abovementioned is sufficient for importing data into Stellar, triggering the graph analytics pipeline and retrieving the results.
+The software packages above are sufficient for importing data into Stellar, triggering the graph analytics pipeline and retrieving the results.
 To visualize the output of certain operations a client application capable of displaying [GDF](https://gephi.org/users/supported-graph-formats/gdf-format/) and